tigerbeetle/tigerbeetle/docs/DESIGN.md

 Our architecture then becomes three easy steps:

 1. replicate incoming events safely to a quorum of distributed replicas, then
-2. apply these events to in-memory state, then
+2. apply these events to the in-memory state, then
 3. ACK to the client

 That's how TigerBeetle **eliminates gray failure in the leader's local disk**, and how TigerBeetle **eliminates gray failure in the network links to the replication nodes**.

-Like LMAX, TigerBeetle uses a thread-per-core design for optimal performance, with strict single-threading to enforce the single writer principle and to avoid the costs of multi-threaded coordinated access to data.
+Like LMAX, TigerBeetle uses a thread-per-core design for optimal performance, with strict single-threading to enforce the single-writer principle and to avoid the costs of multi-threaded coordinated access to data.

 ## Data Structures